 AETNA SPRINGS, in the Napa region of California, was a stand-alone nine-hole course built on a very small piece of ground dotted with native oaks.
 The par-5 eighth hole, with its landing area in the loop of a small creek and a 2500-square-foot green, and the 300-yard finisher with bunkers along the left for the last fifty yards, were good examples of the type of hole that you might not build on a "full scale" course, but that had more character than most bigger courses do.

 THE SHEEP RANCH was possibly the most free-form golf course ever, occupying 100 acres just north of Bandon Dunes Resort.
 The concept was to create a place for members to play a few holes before or after their rounds at the resort, making up their own course on the fly.
 Each of the thirteen greens was designed to be approached from multiple angles, so that players can choose to go from one green to any other, or backwards and forwards along the coast.
+An old fire truck took the place of an irrigation system during summer heat.
 The course is soon to be replaced by a full 18 holes for the resort, but many who played our version counted it among their most special experiences in golf.
-Five Mile Point in the foreground, the rest of Bandon Dunes resort in the distance to the South.
+Five Mile Point in the foreground, the rest of Bandon Dunes resort in the distance to the South

 MIDNIGHT GOLF PRACTICE FACILITY - We donated our services to design and build this small practice facility and par-3 course on the campus of Marygrove College, to give Detroit's Midnight Golf Program a real home.
 The program was founded in 2001 by Reneé Fluker, a social worker and single mother who noticed the impact golf had on her son’s life—a student golfer who encouraged her to find a way to provide other young people with the opportunity to experience the game he loved and the doors he believed it had opened for him.
 It started as an offshoot of the safe streets initiative called Midnight Basketball.
 Over time, it has come to have another meaning.
 Midnight Golf Website